Celebrating Valentine’s Day

 Imitation causes defects in the Muslim personality, such as feelings of inadequacy, inferiority, weakness and defeatism, then it leads to shunning and keeping away from the path and laws of Allaah.
 Experience has shown that admiration for the kuffaar and imitation of them causes people to love them, have complete faith in them and take them as friends and helpers, and to reject Islam and its people, its heroes, its legacy and values, and become ignorant of all of that.

-3. The purpose of Valentine’s Day in these times is to spread love between all people, believers and disbelievers alike.
+- in these times is to spread love between all people, believers and disbelievers alike.
 Undoubtedly it is haraam to love the kaafirs.
 Allaah says (interpretation of the meaning):

 “You (O Muhammad) will not find any people who believe in Allaah and the Last Day, making friendship with those who oppose Allaah and His Messenger (Muhammad), even though they were their fathers or their sons or their brothers or their kindred (people)…”[al-Mujaadilah 58:22]